WarClans612/pp_final/cpp_version/README.md

 ./build.sh
 ```

-After compiling, you can find the serial program named `serial_m` at current directory.
+After compiling, you can find the serial program named `serial_m` and `thread_m` at current directory.

 ## Run
 ```bash